Communication Studies (CMNS) 423

 - Unit 1: The History of Television and the Nature of the Medium

 - Unit 2: The State of the Art

 - Unit 5: Genres and Formats II

-- Unit 6: News, Tabloid, Reality TV, and the Creation of Community
+- Unit 6: News, Tabloid TV and the Creation of Community

 - Unit 7: The Power to Educate and Inform

-To receive credit for CMNS 423, complete all of the assignments, achieve a mark of at least 50 percent on Assignment 4, and obtain a course composite grade of at least D (50 percent).
+To receive credit for CMNS 423, you must complete all of the assignments, achieve a mark of at least 50 percent on assignment number three, and obtain a course composite grade of at least 'D' (50 percent).
 The weighting of the composite mark is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.